carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/action-tasks.md

 It is the number of times to repeat the action list.

 > [!NOTE]
-> - The action list only repeat if it is finished in success.
+> - The action list will only repeat if it is finished in success.
-> - If `MaxRepeatCount` <= 0 it will be repeated forever
+> - If `MaxRepeatCount` <= 0 it will repeat forever until it returns failure.

 You can change `MaxRepeatCount` of the action list here: